Azure/Commercial-Marketplace-SaaS-Accelerator/docs/Advanced-Instructions.md

 ## Landing page and webhook settings for the SaaS offer on Partner Center

-The landing page and the webhook endpoint are implemented in the **Marketplace.SaaS.Accelerator.CustomerSite** application.
+The landing page and the webhook endpoint are implemented in the **CustomerSite** application.

 The landing page is the home page of the solution, for example, if you have deployed the solution to \<yourappname\>, the landing page value should be **https://\<yourappname\>.azurewebsites.net**.